sl6004/Machine-Learning/README.md

 # Machine-Learning

-The published HTML report can be found here:
+The published HTML report can be viewed here:

 http://rpubs.com/sl6004/82087